Rapptz/gum/docs/user-guide/install.rst

 * Setting the underlying type of the enum. e.g. ``enum test : char``.

-Of course, the easiest way to see if your compiler supports SDL++ is to compile a test file yourself and see.
+Of course, the easiest way to see if your compiler supports ``gum`` is to compile a test file yourself and see.

-.. _sdlpp-windows-install:
+.. _gum-windows-install:

 Installation on Windows
 ------------------------